-• If there is no change in approach, Pupil meets with Pastoral Leader who will review/amend the Behaviour report.
-If there is no change in behaviour, Pupil meets Pastoral Leader and parents.
-If there is no change in behaviour, pupil meets Senior Deputy Head.
+• If there is no change in approach, the pupil meets with the Pastoral Leader who will review/amend the Behaviour report.
+If there is no change in behaviour, the pupil meets with the Pastoral Leader and their parents.
+If there is still no change in behaviour, the pupil meets the Senior Deputy Head.

 If there is no change in behaviour, pupil meets Head.
-If there is no change in behaviour, the pupil follows the process of time out, fixed term exclusion and permanent exclusion.
+Finally, if there is no change in behaviour, the pupil follows the process of time out, fixed term exclusion and permanent exclusion.